-Household hazardous waste (HHW) can be found anywhere in your home; in the kitchen, bathroom or laundry room, and storage areas like the garden shed, garage, basement, and attic.
+Household hazardous waste can be found anywhere in your home; in the kitchen, bathroom or laundry room, and storage areas like the garden shed, garage, basement, and attic.

 Many common household products contain hazardous chemicals.
 Once released, these chemicals are free to contaminate our body, home and the environment.

 Correct disposal of household hazardous waste is important to prevent the spread of chemicals in our soil, air and water.
 When HHW ends up in landfills, it can leech out and contaminate our soil and groundwater.

 Proper disposal ensures waste workers are not exposed to the risk of inhaling toxic substances and reduces the chance of fires or explosions.
 Never pour or flush HHW substances down the drain where they will enter the sewage system.
 Chemicals can corrode plumbing and cause failure in septic systems before they make their way to our waterways and oceans.